Massachusetts law about credit, banking, and interest rates

 A variety of protections for credit card holders and applicants.

-Credit Cards, National Consumer Law Center.
+Credit cards, National Consumer Law Center.

 Policy analysis, current litigation, and additional resources.

-Credit discrimination, Consumer Financial Protection Bureau.
+Credit cards, U.S. Consumer Financial Protection Bureau.

 Covers the pros and cons of the new debt option.
 Warnings that it can be easy to overspend and may eventually impact your credit.

-Print sources
+>Print sources

 Consumer credit: law, transactions and forms, Matthew Bender, loose-leaf.